ropensci-archive/bomrang/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new patch release
+* This is a new minor release with added functionality and corrections

 ## Requested corrections by CRAN